 If you define a line-item custom field for HSN, that field will appear when entering relevant transactions.
 It will be blank, even though you may have defined an HSN for an inventory or non-inventory item entered.
 This is because you will be viewing the line-item custom field, not the item’s custom field.
 However, an entry in the visible, line-item field will overwrite any defined entry in the item’s custom field.
 This feature allows you to correct erroneous HSNs without editing the inventory or non-inventory item definition.

-GSTIN identifiers can be entered under Settings Business Details for your business and under Customers tab for individual customers:
+Your own GSTIN identifier can be entered under Settings Business Details in the

-When a business identifier is entered, it will show under contact details like this:
+When a business identifier is entered, it will show on completed transactions under contact details like this:

 Tax codes will show as a column for every line item where one is selected:

-Some invoice examples for the new tax scheme on the Internet show tax amounts being individually calculated on each line item, but this is not legally required.
-What is important is to show the correct tax name for each line item, such as CGST 14% + SGST 14%.
+Some invoice examples for the Indian tax scheme on the Internet show tax amounts being individually calculated on each line item, but this is not legally required.
+What is important is to show the correct tax name for each line item, such as CGST + SGST 18%.

 Legal requirements are to show totals for each tax code.
 This is what you should see in Manager: